sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 kubectl describe ds kube-flannel-ds -n kube-system

-copy from the documentation or use deployment dry run and change it: kubectl create deployment elasticsearch -n kube-system --image=aaas --dry-run=client -o yaml
+copy from the documentation or use deployment dry run and change it: kubectl create deployment elasticsearch -n kube-system --image=myimage --dry-run=client -o yaml

 No replicas:
 change the image name: